Examples

 /dev/cu.usbmodem14201 serial Serial Port (USB) Arduino Micro arduino:avr:micro arduino:avr

-The table below show some Arduino board FQBN
+The table below shows some Arduino board FQBN

 Board Name | FQBN |